Raging Alone 6: Hiding

 Desòchu started to say something but his father turned his back on him and headed out of the room.
 It was only a matter of seconds but then Desòchu was alone with Rutejìmo.

-Rutejìmo wailed again, his high-pitched voice scraping against Desòchu’s ears.
+Rutejìmo wailed again, his cry scraping against Desòchu’s ears.

 He flinched and glared at the baby.